dthain/opsys-sp22/project6/index.md

 ## Turning In

-This assignment is due at **5PM on April, 26th**.  a Makefile, and a brief README listing your project members to one of your dropboxes.
+This assignment is due at **5PM on Tuesday April, 26th**.  a Makefile, and a brief README listing your project members to one of your dropboxes.
 (It isn't necessary to turn it into both.)
 Please do not turn in executables, disk images, or other files.
 As a reminder, your dropbox directory is: